awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

    + If you created a role by following the steps in [Providing access to an Amazon S3 bucket using an IAM role](#USER_ExportSnapshot.SetupIAMRole), choose that role\.
    + If you didn't create a role that grants you write access to your chosen S3 bucket, choose **Create a new role** to create the role automatically\.
 Next, enter a name for the role in **IAM role name**\.

-1. For **Master key**, enter the ARN for the key to use for encrypting the exported data\.
+1. For **AWS KMS key**, enter the ARN for the key to use for encrypting the exported data\.

 1. Choose **Export to Amazon S3**\.